maisaengineering/datadisk-chef/README.md

 datadisk Cookbook
 =================

-# This is still alpha code, tested but most definately not guaranteed to work
+# This is still alpha code, tested but most definitely not guaranteed to work

 This cookbook formats and mounts a second disk (datadisk) on the specified mountpoint, copying existing data in the process.
 Since it's likely that there are files in use this is done during boot.